 Leads to more strategic sourcing and informed buying decisions; automated programs can analyze huge amounts of data faster and more accurately than humans.

 Here’s the main mistake organizations make when deciding to transform their procurement process: they choose a software they hope will make them more efficient, and they structure their workflows and processes around that chosen technology.

 As a best practice, you should first review the processes that need improvement, and only then select the technology that best satisfies those process needs.
 Best-in-class companies find a way to use technology to produce beneficial information without having to perform various "workarounds" to extract and view the data.
 They recognize the importance of an efficient purchase-to-pay process and have adopted strategies and mechanisms to get the most significant benefits from technology.

 2. Procurement transparency

 A transparent procurement process ensures that all the team members, as well as the qualified suppliers, have access to procurement methods, evaluation criteria, technical specifications, etc.

-By harnessing the power of data analytics and automation, organizations can eliminate dark purchasing and aberrant spending behavior.
+By harnessing the power of data analytics and automation, best-in-class procurement organizations eliminate dark purchasing and aberrant spending behavior.

 Six benefits of procurement transparency: